 First Responders, Amateur Radio Operators, and members of the public interested in becoming SKYWARN® weather spotters—and current spotters who wish to refresh their skills—are encouraged to save the date for one of the three in-person training opportunities to be offered in the Fargo/Moorhead area.

 These free classes are presented by the National Weather Service, last about 2 1/2 hours, and are open to the public.
 Participants will learn about:

 - Basics of thunderstorm development

 No registration is required for the in-person classes; seating may be limited.

-Information about other regional training opportunities, answers to Frequently Asked Questions (FAQ) about SKYWARN, and NWS contact information, is available on the NWS WFO Grand Forks, ND SKYWARN page.
+Information about other regional training opportunities, answers to Frequently Asked Questions (FAQ) about SKYWARN, supplemental resources, and NWS contact information, are available on the NWS WFO Grand Forks, ND SKYWARN page.

 In most years, thunderstorms, tornadoes and lightning caused hundreds of injuries and deaths and billions in property and crop damages.
 To obtain critical weather information, the National Weather Service (NWS) established SKYWARN® with partner organizations.
 SKYWARN® is a volunteer program with between 350,000 and 400,000 trained severe weather spotters.
 These volunteers help keep their local communities safe by providing timely and accurate reports of severe weather to the National Weather Service.

 Although SKYWARN® spotters provide essential information for all types of weather hazards, the main responsibility of a SKYWARN® spotter is to identify and describe severe local storms.
 In an average year, 10,000 severe thunderstorms, 5,000 floods and more than 1,000 tornadoes occur across the United States.